Ultratight confinement of atoms in a Rydberg empowered optical lattice: Quantum vs Classical Traps - Advantages

-{\bf Outlook-} The sub-nanoscale resolution in trapping atoms demonstrated here extends the toolbox of neutral atom quantum technology.
-The motional correlation forms a phononic bus for quantum computation with all to all connectivity similar to the ion trap with the major advantage of not being restricted to one dimension lattice.
+{\bf Outlook:} Since the effective trapping potential is interaction-induced, there can be motional coupling analogous to phononic excitation in real materials.
+This could be seen in the correlation of Fig.~\ref{FigMeanfield}c.
+The motional correlation forms a phononic bus for quantum computation with all-to-all connectivity similar to the ion trap with the major advantage of not being restricted to one dimension lattice.

+The sub-nanoscale resolution in trapping atoms demonstrated here extends the toolbox of neutral atom quantum technology.
 Ultra-narrow wells in this proposal allow significant suppression of the lattice constant with a time-sharing approach \cite{Nas15}.
 In this approach, the applied standing wave is stroboscopically shifted in space by $\lambda/2N$ and hence the effective lattice constant would be smaller by a factor of $N^{-1}$.
-This compaction of the atomic lattice is quite demanding for scaling the lattice sites with the currently limited laser powers.
+This compaction of the atomic lattice is demanding for scaling the lattice sites with the currently limited laser powers.
 Furthermore, in quantum simulation with optical lattices, the energy scale of Hubbard models for both hopping and interaction of atoms is set by the minimum lattice constant which used to be limited to $\lambda/2$, leading to challenging temperature requirements to observe quantum phases of interest \cite{Gro17}.
+Furthermore, by adjusting $\Omega_{2c}$ one can move the resonance position over the standing wave, which allows bringing pairs of atoms to a very short interatomic distance, which enables controlled ultracold quantum chemistry \cite{Luh15,Osp10,Liu18}.

 A distinct research avenue looks at the applications of the presented scheme with ultra-narrow repulsive peaks.
 Equation \ref{Eq_5} shows that changing the detuning sign would preserve the interaction profile but only flip the potential sign from attractive to repulsive.
-These ultra-narrow barriers are ideal for the realization of the Kronig-Penney (KP) lattice model \cite{Kro93}.
+These ultra-narrow barriers are ideal for realizing the Kronig-Penney (KP) lattice model \cite{Kro93}.
 Furthermore, the three-dimensional repulsive $\delta$-function peaks form nearly perfect box-traps \cite{Gau13}.
 These repulsive narrow peaks also realize thin tunnel junctions for atomtronic devices \cite{Sea07,Eck14}.
-The potential is easily generalizable to other geometries in three dimensions using the holographically designed laser intensity \cite{Bar18}.
+The potential is easily generalizable to other three-dimensional geometries using the holographically designed laser intensity \cite{Bar18}.